Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 Forecast

-The acute phase responds well to drug treatment, which, after a few days, significantly improves the condition of the man.
-But with the wrong treatment or its interruption, a relapse and transition of prostatitis into a chronic form is possible, which turns out to be much more difficult to cure.
+The acute phase lends itself well to drug treatment, which, after a few days, significantly improves the condition of a man.
+But with improper treatment or its interruption, a relapse and the transition of prostatitis to a chronic form are possible, which is much more difficult to cure.

-To avoid the unpleasant consequences of bacterial prostatitis, it is important for a man to monitor his health, observe preventive measures, and in case of discomfort in the perineal region, consult a doctor.
+To avoid the unpleasant consequences of bacterial prostatitis, it is important for a man to monitor his health, follow preventive measures, and in case of discomfort in the perineum, consult a doctor.

 Reading time: 14 min

-Antibiotics in the treatment of prostatitis belong to the medical course of treatment and they are prescribed in certain cases.
+Antibiotics in the treatment of prostatitis are a medical course of treatment and they are prescribed in certain cases.

-Often it is precisely the correctly selected antibiotic therapy at the first stages of the development of prostatitis that avoids the most undesirable consequences in the future.
+Often, it is precisely the right antibiotic therapy in the early stages of prostatitis that allows you to avoid the most undesirable consequences in the future.

 When are antibiotics needed to treat prostatitis?

 Prostatitis in men develops mainly under the influence of two main reasons.
-This is the penetration of various bacteria into the tissues of the organ and impaired blood circulation in the small pelvis.
+This is the penetration of various bacteria into the tissues of the organ and the violation of blood circulation in the pelvis.

 Antibiotics for prostatitis are especially effective if the bacterial nature of the origin of the disease is proven.

-Without antibiotic therapy, it is impossible to cope with the inflammatory response that causes all the symptoms.
+Without antibiotic therapy, it is impossible to cope with the inflammatory reaction, which causes all the symptoms.

 The course of antibiotics in each case is selected individually.
 The doctor also calculates the general treatment regimen.

-Also, if the bacterial flora is not destroyed, then it can negatively affect other organs, primarily the bladder and kidneys.
-That is, untreated prostatitis can also become the cause of pyelonephritis, and in the future, urolithiasis.
+Also, if the bacterial flora is not destroyed, it can negatively affect other organs, primarily the bladder and kidneys.
+That is, untreated prostatitis can also cause pyelonephritis, and later urolithiasis.

-Antibiotics in the treatment of prostatitis are necessary in the inflammatory process.
+Antibiotics in the treatment of prostatitis are also necessary in the inflammatory process.

-Often a sick man does not immediately see a doctor.
-Many patients try and the acute phase of the disease subsides on its own, but this does not lead to the complete elimination of the infection.
+Often a sick man does not immediately go to the doctor.
+Many patients try and the acute phase of the disease fades on its own, but this does not lead to the complete elimination of the infection.

 This means that in order to cope with bacteria, a course of antibiotic therapy must also be obtained in the chronic form of prostatitis.

-Often, repeated antibiotic treatment is prescribed to prevent the next exacerbation of the disease.
+Often, repeated antibiotic treatment regimens are prescribed in order to prevent another exacerbation of the disease.

 What research is needed before prescribing antibiotics